-Midori is a light-weight open source web browser which means it isn’t that big on features.
+Midori is a light-weight open-source non-Chromium web browser for Linux which means it isn’t that big on features.
 It uses the Webkit rendering engine so it is pretty fast as well.
 It probably won’t replace your default browser, but it can be a good secondary browser.
 For instance, when you just quickly want to look up something and don’t want to wait for Chrome or Firefox to launch.
 It supports private browsing and has Unity integration.
 Midori features an interface that somewhat reminds of Apple’s Safari.
 If you don’t use Safari, you may not love the interface a lot.
 I use either Chrome or Firefox so I do find Midori somewhat different.
 It feels more barebones than it is.
 The browser does support extensions but there aren’t many.
 There is a built-in ad-blocker as well as a spell checker, but these are both disabled by default.

 2. Tor Browser

-Yet another light-weight open source web browser, written in C++ and Qt, for the KDE Plasma desktop.
+Yet another light-weight open-source web browser, written in C++ and Qt, for the KDE Plasma desktop.
 If rekonq looks and feels old, that’s because it is.
 The browser hasn’t been updated since 2014.
 Moreover, since it is made for KDE, it uses a lot of KDE tools.
 Meaning if you try to install it on a non-KDE environment, it will install a number of KDE dependencies which might not be ideal for many people.
 It also uses the Webkit rendering engine like Midori.

 5. GNOME Web

 Web, or Epiphany, as it was earlier known, is a simple, clean, barebones open source web browser made for, you guessed it, the GNOME desktop.
 It is the default browser that ships with GNOME, and uses the WebKitGTK+ engine.
 Not surprisingly, it is tightly tied to GNOME and the GNOME framework.
 Its barebones look may remind you of Midori, and supports mouse gestures, GreaseMonkey, ad-blocker, and more.